 Once the exact MV for a string numeric literal has been determined, it is then rounded to a value of the Number type.
 If the MV is 0, then the rounded value is +0 unless the first non white space character in the string numeric literal is '-', in which case the rounded value is -0.
-Otherwise, the rounded value must be the number value for the MV (in the sense defined in 8.5), unless the literal includes a StrUnsignedDecimalLiteral and the literal has more than 20 significant digits, in which case the number value may be either the number value for the MV of a literal produced by replacing each significant digit after the 20th with a 0 digit or the number value for the MV of a literal produced by replacing each significant digit after the 20th with a 0 digit and then incrementing the literal at the 20th digit position.
-A digit is significant if it is not part of an ExponentPart and there is a nonzero digit to its left and there is a nonzero digit, not in the ExponentPart, to its right.
+Otherwise, the rounded value must be the number value for the MV (in the sense defined in 8.5), unless the literal includes a StrUnsignedDecimalLiteral and the literal has more than 20 significant digits, in which case the number value may be either the number value for the MV of a literal produced by replacing each significant digit after the 20th with a 0 digit and then incrementing the literal at the 20th digit position.
+A digit is significant if it is not part of an ExponentPart and it is not 0: or there is a nonzero digit to its left and there is a nonzero digit, not in the ExponentPart, to its right.